Icterus bullockii x galbula

 Comments: Hybridization occurs between this species and Baltimore Oriole (Rising 1970, 1996; Carling et al 2011; Walsh et al 2020), causing at one time their taxonomic status to be controversial.
 AOU (1983) lumped them as a single species, Northern Oriole, but returned both to full species status (AOU 1998) based on absence of free interbreeding at some locations resulting in a stable hybrid zone (Rising 1996, Carling et al 2011, Walsh et al 2020).
 Furthermore, “the two species differ in plumage, vocalizations, physiologic traits, molt, nesting ecology, and allozyme frequency to a degree greater than in any other birds generally treated as single species” (DeBenedictis 1996).
 Recent genetic studies suggest that the closest relative of Baltimore Oriole is actually Black-backed (Abeille’s) Oriole (Icterus abeillei) and that Bullock’s Oriole is a member of the Streak-backed Oriole complex (Flood et al 2020).
 One factor limiting expansion of the hybrid zone is lowered fitness of hybrids; one cause of this is that Baltimore Oriole molts in summer and Bullock’s in fall, but hybrids molt twice, a significant energy drain (Rohwer and Johnson 1992, Flood et al 2020), and another is the putative difference between the two species in ability to thermo-regulate (Carling et al 2011, Rising 1996).

 Walsh et al (2020) found that the center of the hybrid zone has moved westward since the 1950s and narrowed to less than 100 miles, its center located around Crook, Colorado, south of Cheyenne Co, Nebraska.
 Carling et al (2011) estimated hybrid zone width nearer to 200 miles.
-The presence of phenotypically pure adults of both Bullock’s and Baltimore Oriole in the hybrid zone suggests assortative mating is occurring (Carling et al 2011, Flood et al 2020); Walsh et al (2020) found that genomic mixing is prevalent in the hybrid zone, some 41% “recent-generation (F1/F2) hybrids”.
+The presence of phenotypically pure adults of both Bullock’s and Baltimore Oriole in the hybrid zone suggests assortative mating is occurring (Carling et al 2011, Flood et al 2020), although perhaps not at a high level, since Walsh et al (2020) found that “nearly all orioles within the hybrid zone” exhibited some degree of genomic mixing, and “41% [were] assigned as recent-generation (F1/F2) hybrids”.

 Short (1961) considered the hybrid zone rather wide in Nebraska, with its center a line from Big Springs, Deuel Co to just west of Valentine, Cherry Co (see map above).
 Short found pure Baltimore Orioles west to Hastings, Adams Co, St. Paul, Howard Co, and Spencer, Boyd Co, and pure Bullock’s Orioles east only to Chadron, Dawes Co, and Big Springs.
 However, hybrids outnumbered pure Baltimore Orioles east as far as Blair, Washington Co, and “obvious hybrids” occur in the northwest in summer (Rosche 1982).
 Youngworth (1955) and Mossman and Brogie (1983) found Baltimore Orioles predominant in the Niobrara Valley Preserve, although hybrids were seen during breeding season.
 Both Baltimore and Bullock’s Orioles have been reported at NNF Bessey, Thomas Co (Bray 1994); a hybrid was there 11 Jun 1986.
 Jaramillo and Burke (1999) stated “If anything, there is evidence for an eastward invasion of Bullock’s genes, but not the opposite”.
 In Keith Co, Brown et al (1996) found that 116 of 176 birds examined (not all were nesting birds) were phenotypic Baltimore Orioles, and 41 showed evidence of hybridization, the remainder apparent Bullock’s Orioles.
 Of six orioles seen on the Dalton BBS route 18 Jun 2006, five were hybrids, the other a female Bullock’s Oriole.
 It is possible that the incidence of Bullock’s Oriole and introgressants east of the Panhandle has been reduced since the westward spread of Baltimore Oriole (Corbin and Sibley 1977).